FBI raids house, storage unit of former Ohio House speaker

 "We previously offered to provide the information sought today by warrant, and today voluntarily provided additional information not covered by the warrant," Axelrod said in a statement.
 "Speaker Rosenberger has also complied with a requirement to file legal disclosure forms regarding gifts, meals and travel."

-Rosenberger, 37, resigned from the House last month after saying he was aware the FBI was asking questions about his activities, including living in a luxury Columbus condo owned by a GOP donor.
-He announced that he'd hired Axelrod, a criminal defense attorney.
+Rosenberger, 37, resigned from the House last month after saying he was aware the FBI was asking questions about his activities and had protectively hired Axelrod, a criminal defense attorney.
+While speaker, Rosenberger took trips, sometimes with lobbyists present, to Europe, Israel, Iceland and various U.S. cities and rented a luxury Columbus condo from a wealthy GOP donor.

 The FBI investigation has clouded efforts to elect Rosenberger's replacement in the House, which is unable to pass any new laws until the issue is resolved.